LCCP TIMES

 Non-potty trained children are $40.00 additional to the monthly tuition.

-If you are having financial problems please talk to someone in the office.
+If you are having financial difficulties please talk to someone in the office.

 Tuition Policy